box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 - Download [Claude for Desktop](https://claude.ai/download) client
 - Optionally, set up [`code`](https://code.visualstudio.com/docs/setup/mac#_configure-the-path-with-vs-code) command for VS Code

-Follow this steps to set up Box MCP in Claude for Desktop:
+Follow these steps to set up Box MCP in Claude for Desktop:

 1. Edit your `claude_desktop_config.json`.

-To do so you can run this command in your terminal:
+You can run this command in your terminal:

 ```sh
 code ~/Library/Application\ Support/Claude/claude_desktop_config.json
 ```

-Alternatively, in main Claude navigation choose `Settings`.
+Alternatively, in the main Claude navigation choose `Settings`.
 Select the Developers tab and click `Edit Config`.
-This will open a folder window containing `claude_desktop_config.json`.
+This opens a folder window containing `claude_desktop_config.json`.

 2. Add the configuration: